This article was updated on 4 January 2020.

-It helps to examine actual instances of aggression in the digital space to put cyberwar into context.
-The most successful versions of cyberattacks that we know of are Stuxnet, used against Iran, and the NotPetya attack on Ukraine.
+It helps to examine instances of aggression in the digital space to put cyberwar into context.
+The most successful cyberattacks we know of were Stuxnet, used against Iran, and the NotPetya attack on Ukraine.

-Stuxnet, a computer worm, was the first widely-known example of malicious code actually causing real-world damage (albeit minor).
+Stuxnet, a computer worm, was the first widely known example of malicious code actually causing real-world damage (albeit minor).
 Unlike the previous instances of digital incursions, Stuxnet was actually meant to have an effect similar to what a nation would once have used kinetic warfare to do: knock out an enemy's infrastructure or weapon-making capacity.
-Because of the sophistication of the malware and its clearly geopolitical, rather than criminal, purpose, this attack has been attributed to a nation-state (or multiple nations acting together).
+Because of the sophistication of the malware and its clearly geopolitical, rather than criminal, purpose, the attack has been attributed to a nation-state (or multiple nations acting together).

-Other famous instances that recur in the cyberwar conversation, like the 2007 cyber aggression against Estonia attributed to Russia or alleged Chinese intellectual property hacking and theft in the United States, are really more akin to vandalism and espionage in their methods and effects.
+Other famous instances that recur in the cyberwar conversation, like the 2007 cyber attacks against Estonia that were attributed to Russia, or alleged Chinese intellectual property theft in the United States, are really more akin to vandalism and espionage in their methods and effects.

-While all these cyberwar and potential-cyberwar examples may be rather minor, compared to kinetic or traditional warfare, they are signals of a troubling turn in nations' cyber-statecraft.
+While all those cyberwar and potential-cyberwar examples may seem minor compared with traditional warfare, they are signals of a troubling turn in nations' cyber-statecraft.

-First, these attacks — hard to attribute, borderless, and sudden — show how cyber threats erode sovereign power.
-After all, from the Treaty of Westphalia to the digital age, sovereigns have some very basic, unchanging attributes.
-At the very least, these attributes include the ability to secure a nation's borders and to have some modicum of control of the activities within those borders.
-An aggressor’s ability to launch attacks through borderless networks, which cannot be intercepted or prevented, calls these attributes and therefore sovereignty itself into question.
+First, those attacks — hard to attribute, borderless, and sudden — show how cyber threats erode sovereign power.
+After all, from the Treaty of Westphalia to the digital age, sovereigns have held some very basic, unchanging attributes.
+At the very least, those attributes include the ability to secure a nation's borders and to have some modicum of control of the activities within those borders.
+When an aggressor has the ability to use borderless networks to launch attacks that can't be intercepted or prevented, those attributes and therefore sovereignty itself are called into question.

 What can we do about it?

-The World Economic Forum's Global Centre for Cybersecurity is dedicated to building the partnerships, tools, and capabilities necessary to meet cyber threats, regardless of their source.
-The Centre will act as a force multiplier against cybercrime especially, as well as provide a shared space to understand new threat vectors like IoT as well as new tools like AI so that we can protect against criminal or weaponized uses.
-The Centre is also a neutral platform for governments to work with the private sector to shape cybersecurity governance.
+The World Economic Forum's Centre for Cybersecurity is dedicated to building the partnerships, tools, and capabilities necessary to meet cyber threats.
+The Centre will act against cybercrime especially, and provide a shared space to understand new areas of threat, such as the internet of things or artificial intelligence.
+The Centre is also neutral platform for governments to work with the private sector to shape cybersecurity governance.

 Importantly, there are a host of efforts to create a culture of security and trust and to bolster or develop norms against cyberattacks that have so far been lacking.
-It is important for all actors — governments, companies, and citizens – in this space to take part in shaping our shared digital culture and norms together.
+It might be said that there are even too many competing efforts to shape the same result.
+What’s important isn’t the number of attempts, but rather the will for all actors — governments, companies and citizens — to take part in shaping our shared digital culture together.

-After all, digital spaces, lacking borders and with guarantees of anonymity and concomitant attribution problems are naturally rife with the potential for misunderstandings, especially between adversaries who may not be fully apprised of what other militaries’ secret hackers are up to.
+After all, digital spaces, lacking borders and with guarantees of anonymity, are rife with the potential for misunderstandings, especially between adversaries who may not be fully apprised of what other countries' secret hackers are up to.